 Are There Penalties For Signing Up Late, or Getting the Application Wrong?

 It’s important to sign up as soon as you’re eligible for Medicare.
 Enrollment in Medicare Part B is optional, but if you don’t sign up for Part B when you are first eligible, Part B coverage may cost more if you decide to sign up at a later date.
-You’ll also pay more for supplemental coverage if you don’t sign up for it when you’re first eligible.

 If you make a mistake on your submitted application, you can contact Social Security for help.